galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/runs-local-debug.md

 You can override the default value of `listen` by adding the optional property `galasactl.jvm.local.launch.debug.mode` into the `bootstrap.properties` file.
 For example, `galasactl.jvm.local.launch.debug.mode=attach`.

-If you need to override the mode that is set in the bootstrap, you can do so by using the `--debugMode` option on the `runs submit local` command.
+If you need to override the mode that is set in the bootstrap, you can do so by using the `--debugMode` option on the `galasactl runs submit local` command.